skilld-labs/zen/README.txt

      For example, copy the zen/SUBTHEME folder and rename it as zen/foo.

+  2. Rename the SUBTHEME.info file to the name of your new sub-theme.

+     For example, rename the zen/foo/SUBTHEME.info file to zen/foo/foo.info.

-  2. If you want a liquid layout for your theme, copy the layout-liquid.css from the zen folder and place it in your sub-theme's folder.
+  3. If you want a liquid layout for your theme, copy the layout-liquid.css from the zen folder and place it in your sub-theme's folder.
 If you want a fixed-width layout for your theme, copy the layout-fixed.css from the zen folder and place it in your sub-theme's folder.
 Rename the layout